WilliamFromTW/docker-Postfix-AD/README.md

 Enable lda sieve( filter and vacation)
 ----
-* IMPORTANT : account and email name should be the same
+* IMPORTANT : Make soft link if AD account are not the same with email account
 * Modify main.cf

     dovecot_destination_recipient_limit = 1